-From lip balms and hand creams to facial cleansers, body oils and scalp scrubs, these products will help you make it through the rest of this cold stretch and remedy any skin care problems you might encounter.
+Shop TODAY also consulted other top dermatologists for recommendations to help you get through the rest of the season.
+From anti-dandruff shampoo and hand creams to facial cleansers, body lotions and scalp scrubs, these products will help you endure this cold stretch and remedy any skin care problems you might encounter.

 - Winter skin care for your lips